 Configure Azure Kubernetes Service for SQL Server big data cluster deployments

-This article describes how to configure Azure Kubernetes Service (AKS) for SQL Server 2019 big data cluster (preview) deployments.
+This article describes how to configure Azure Kubernetes Service (AKS) for SQL Server 2019 Big Data Clusters deployments.

 AKS makes it simple to create, configure, and manage a cluster of virtual machines that are preconfigured with a Kubernetes cluster to run containerized applications.
 This enables you to use your existing skills or draw upon a large and growing body of community expertise, to deploy and manage container-based applications on Microsoft Azure.

 This article describes the steps to deploy Kubernetes on AKS using Azure CLI.
 If you don't have an Azure subscription, create a free account before you begin.